lz-nsc/blog-en/source/_posts/Golang-Heap.md

 - It will shorten the length of the array in order to exclude the last node in the tree (which will be change to the target node in next step)
 - Then it will swap the target node with the last node.
-- Coz the value that the previous position of target node has been changed, this function will act like `Fix` function to make the array satisfy the requirement again.
+- Coz the value the previous position of target node holds has been changed, this function will act like `Fix` function to make the array to meet the requirement again.
 - Finally it will pop out the current last node which is the target node as well.

 ```go